Writing Tests

 Linera applications can be tested using unit tests or integration tests.
 Both are a bit different than usual Rust tests.
 Unit tests are executed inside a WebAssembly virtual machine in an environment that simulates a single microchain and a single application.
 System APIs are only available if they are mocked using helper functions from linera_sdk::test.

 Integration tests run outside a WebAssembly virtual machine, and use a simulated validator for testing.
-This allows testing interactions between multiple microchains and multiple applications.
-However, it is also more low-level because testing the application requires interacting with microchains, so execution only happens when blocks are published.
+This allows creating chains and adding blocks to them in order to test interactions between multiple microchains and multiple applications.

 Applications should consider having both types of tests.
 Unit tests should be used to focus on the application's internals and core functionality.
 Integration tests should be used to test how the application behaves on a more complex environment that's closer to the real network.